Breast Implant Removal

 A traditional breast implant removal case takes less than an hour and can even be done under general anesthesia with blocks as long as Dr. Mess is not performing a breast lift or other related surgeries to reshape the breast.
 Traditional implant removal is a cost-effective option for uncomplicated cases, but patients seeking implant removal due to rupture or other health concerns may opt for a more specialized implant removal.

-Dr. Mess specializes in a technique called en bloc breast implant removal.
+Dr. Mess specializes in a technique called total capsulectomy breast implant removal.
 This procedure is beneficial whether your implants have ruptured, you suspect a rupture, you are experiencing capsular contracture, or you simply want your implants and capsules removed.
-During the procedure, Dr. Mess separates the implant and capsule of scar tissue around it from the surrounding breast tissue, chest muscle, and ribs.
-She then removes the implant and capsule together to minimize contact with native breast tissue.
 Once the implants and capsules are removed, the breast pocket is rinsed with an antibiotic solution, and the incisions are closed.

 Once My Implants Are Removed, What Comes Next?